 If you are storing clothes for more than a month, take care to ensure that everything is sealed away safely.
 Vacuum bags are good for certain garments while airtight plastic crates or bins are great for other storage applications.

 Avoid using fabric or wicker containers, which insect larvae can easily get through.
 If the plastic bins or clothing totes you have chosen aren't exactly airtight, you may want to consider using tape to seal up the open gaps.

-Natural deterrents are a great way of keeping Clothes Moths away from your garments.
-Cedar can smell great but the moths hate it so cedar shelves, and cedar chips can be awesome.
-Herbal moth-deterrent sachets filled with clove, rosemary, thyme, lavender, and mint can also be a fantastic choice.
+Cedar can smell great but the moths hate it so cedar shelves, and cedar chips can be useful.
+Herbal moth-deterrent sachets filled with clove, rosemary, thyme, lavender, and mint can also be used wisely.